williamslab/ped-sim/README.md

 different rates of errors for genotypes that are truly homozygous.
 The default rate for generating an erroneous genotype that is homozygous for the opposite alleles relative to the truth is 0.1.
-That is, when a homozygous genotype is set to an erronous value, 10% of the time it is set homozygous for the opposite allele, and 90% of the time is heterozygous.
+That is, when a homozygous genotype is set to an erroneous value, 10% of the time it is set homozygous for the opposite allele, and 90% of the time is heterozygous.
 For equal rates of both these classes, set the rate for this option to .5.